IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/development/system-ui.md

 - A low priority notification panel, like a text message, when the system UI is already showing a high priority notification, like incoming phone call.
 This is done to not overload the driver with information.
-- A low priority process panel, like a media player, when a high priority process panel, like for an ongoing call, is more relevant to the driver.
+- A low priority main process panel, like a media player, when a high priority main process panel, like for an ongoing call, is more relevant to the driver.
 - The search panel on the home screen when a guidance panel is available for an active route, in order to not clutter the home screen.